matomatical/huego/README.md

 HueGo Weaving
 =============

-A dead-simple React app for designing plain weaving patterns.
+A dead-simple static React app for designing plain weaving patterns.

-Used as a project to practice building UI with React, and for my partner to design weaving patterns.
+Used as a project to practice building UIs with React, and for my partner to design weaving patterns.

 Usage